 One of the highlights that awaits us in WordPress 5.7: CSS Custom Properties.
 That is, WordPress implements a new system that makes it easier for you to add custom color palettes.
 For more details, check out the official blog post.

 Two cross-site request forgery (CSRF) vulnerabilities have been discovered in the NextGen Gallery WordPress Plugin - one critical and one high-risk.
 The Plugin is installed on 800,000 WordPress websites.
 Learn how to protect yourself!

 WordPress SEO: Optimising texts for search engines?

 If you want to achieve good rankings with WordPress, you should try to write SEO-optimised texts.
-Search engine optimisation alone won't get you first place on Google - find out what really matters and how WordPress SEO can help you!
+Search engine optimization alone won't get you first place on Google - find out what really matters and how WordPress SEO can help you!

 The best contact form Plugins for WordPress

 With a contact form you offer your customers an easy way to get in touch with you.
 But the Plugins can often do much more.
 Christina Widner tests the five most popular contact forms Plugins for WordPress and WooCommerce.